coffee2code/text-hover/readme.txt

 Tested up to: 4.9
 Stable tag: 3.7.1

 Add hover text to regular text in posts.
-Handy for providing explanations of names, terms, phrases, and acronyms mentioned in posts/pages.
+Handy for providing explanations of names, terms, phrases, abbreviations, and acronyms mentioned in posts/pages.

 == Description ==